| Liverpool City Council prosecuted for data protection offences In the first prosecution brought by the Information Commissioner for failure to

 inappropriate.
 ICO did not receive a response and therefore was left with no

+alternative but to commence proceedings through the courts.
 Mick Gorrill, Head of the Regulatory Action Division at the Information

 Commissioner’s Office, said: “The Data Protection Act gives us all important